Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set TTS streaming callback function to be called when the voice control client (VC-Client) sends audio streaming for TTS feedback:
+- Set Text-To-Speech (TTS) streaming callback function to be called when the voice control client (VC-Client) sends audio streaming for TTS feedback:

   ```c
   /* Callback */